 Finally, it all came back to her.
-James and his little "Marauder" friends had come storming into the compartment proclaiming that somehow, inexplicably, James had become Head Boy.
-The world as she knew it had ceased to exist.
-How could Dumbledore do this to her; to Hogwarts?
+Sirius had come storming into the compartment proclaiming that somehow, inexplicably, Potter had become Head Boy.
+This was not apart of how she expected the year to start.
+How could Dumbledore do this to her, to Hogwarts?
 She had worked so hard over the last six years to do her best in school and set an example to all.
-With Potter as Head Boy this year, it was all going to go to shambles.
-Chaos would reign supreme in the school she so loved.
+With Potter as Head Boy this year, she knew it was going to be complete and utter chaos.

 "Lily, are you okay?"
 Remus asked politely.

-"Um yeah, I’m just trying to come to terms with what’s happened, that’s all."
+"Um yeah, I’m just a bit shocked, that’s all."
 She got up and started to pace around the room, heedless of the fact that James, Sirius and Peter were listening intently just outside the compartment, their ears pressed against the sliding door.

 "Remus, I thought for sure that it was going to be you.
 Head Boy, I mean.
-How could Dumbledore pull this type of stunt on me?
-How are James and I ever going to do this together if we can’t even have a five second conversation without it ending in a row?"
+How could Dumbledore pull this type of stunt?
+How are Potter and I ever going to do this together if we can’t even have a five second conversation without it ending in a row?"
 Lily asked breathlessly, feeling as if she was about to start hyperventilating.

-Remus rushed over to her and signaled for her to sit down with a frantic wave of his hands.
+Remus stood up slowly and signalled for her to sit down on the seat.
 "Lily, you just need to relax.
 It will be fine.
 I think you should try talking to James again, actually giving him a chance for once.
 He seems to have really changed this summer.
 Even Sirius has noticed, and that’s definitely a noteworthy occurrence!"

-She looked at him skeptically for a moment, trying to decide if he was just playing along with another ridiculous prank of his friends'; after a moments acute observation, however, she saw the honesty in his small reassuring smile and the frankness of his eyes.
+She looked at him sceptically for a moment, trying to decide if he was just playing along with another ridiculous prank of his friends'; after a moment of observation, she saw the honesty in his small reassuring smile and the frankness of his eyes.
 She was about to respond when Sirius took it upon himself to barrel into the compartment and make himself at home.

 "Evans, I know you think I'm good looking and all, but seriously, you can't go around fainting all the time.
 What are the girls going to think?
 I have to keep my options open, and falling for me, and I mean literally falling for me, isn't going to do favours for either of us.
-Besides, I couldn't have Jamsie-Poo bashing me for your indiscrete, but of course understandable, actions.
+Besides, I couldn't have Potter having a go at me for your indiscrete, but of course understandable, actions.

 "Sirius, shut your gob.
 You are only making things worse for yourself.
-The last time you made a stupid remark like that I had you covered in green boils for days.
-I do not want to have to look at that around the common room again!" she finished, and James sighed in exasperation.
+The last time you made a stupid remark like that, you covered in green boils for days.
+Do you really want that again?” she finished, and James sighed in exasperation.

-She was fuming as James came in and sat down in the spot closest to the window, leaning his head onto the cool, slightly foggy glass.
-He actually looked upset.
-Wait, no!
-She couldn’t be feeling sympathy for the boy that had tormented her and asked her out every day for six years.
-No, surely she shouldn’t be in the slightest upset by his melancholy demeanour.
-But the truth was, she did feel some remorse for the way she treated him earlier.
-Perhaps she was growing up, unlike Potter, and actually developing a kind, forgiving nature.
+She was fuming as Potter came in and sat down in the spot closest to the window, leaning his head onto the cool, slightly foggy glass.
+He actually looked annoyed.
+She frowned and turned away.
+She wasn’t expecting this kind of reaction from him.
+She expected him to come bounding in and start on about being head boy and girl together.
+She took a quick glimpse at him again and felt a wave of remorse for the way she treated him earlier.
+Perhaps he had grown up over the summer.
 She decided to make amends, but only for now.
-Their relationship would probably go back to normal in the morning, at the first sign of his trademark swagger or the minute she caught him cursing a poor, defenseless first year for his own amusement.
+Their relationship would probably go back to normal in the morning, at the first sign of his trademark swagger or the minute she caught him cursing a poor, defenceless first year for his own amusement.

-"Um, James…" she started quietly.
-Everyone stared with shock at Lily using his first name; she hadn’t done that since first year.
-It was always ‘Potter’ and sometimes ‘You insufferable prat’.
-But never James.
+"Um, Potter…" she started quietly.
+The compartment was silent.
 "I just wanted to say that I apologise for the way I treated you earlier . . .
 I suppose we should try to be civil this year, what with our new, er, positions."

-He turned his head slightly towards her and examined her with a confused but piercing gaze.
+He turned his head slightly towards her and examined her with a confused, but piercing gaze.
 He was trying to decipher if she was actually telling the truth, or just having him on.
-After a few moments he nodded and smiled saying, "I’d like that, Lily."
+After a few moments he nodded and smiled saying, "I’d like that, Evans."